 Protocol Specifies the NDMP version.
 (Protocol version 4 is the default.
 Protocol version 3 is provided for backward compatibility.
 If in doubt, use version 4.)

-New Sessions Specifies whether new NDMP sessions are allowed or disallowed lets you stop backup clients from connecting to the NDMP server or allow the connection.
-With Allowed , authorized backup clients may connect and initiate backup sessions.
-With Disallowed , no new client sessions may be established (existing sessions will not be affected).
-Interfaces Specifies the individual interfaces where the ndmp server will listen for connections.
+New Sessions Specifies whether new NDMP sessions are allowed or disallowed, which lets you stop backup clients from connecting to the NDMP server or allow the connection.
+With Allowed, authorized backup clients may connect and initiate backup sessions.
+With

+Disallowed, no new client sessions may be established

+(existing sessions will not be affected).

+Interfaces (Not available in HA) Specifies the individual interfaces where the ndmp server will listen for connections.
 To use all interfaces, leave all interfaces unselected.

 Authorized Clients Specifies the IP address of those clients that are authorized to access NDMP.
 If you want all clients to have access, leave this field blank.

 Username Specifies the username that NDMP clients will use to establish sessions with the NDMP server.

-New Password Sets the password for the username Confirm New Password Confirms the password for the username
+New Password Sets the password for the username.

+Confirm New Password

+Confirms the password for the username.

-Note: When backing up a full filesystem, the quota and mkfs information will be backed up the following tar file in the root directory of the filesystem:
+Note: When performing a full filesystem backup (as opposed to an incremental backup), the quota and mkfs information will be backed up into a tar file in the root directory of the backup.
+The file will be named: